deco3500/Speak2Me/README.md

 ### How will decisions be made:
 Decisions will be made collectively as a group ensuring every team member’s ideas are taken into account.
-In case of discrepancies, the decision will be based on a voting system; in the case of a tied vote, the team leader will have the final say.
+In case of discrepancies, the decision will be based on a voting system; in the case of a tied vote, we will consult with the tutors or the course coordinator to assist with any problematic decision.

 ### How will the team handle poor performance and resolve conflicts:
 The team will conduct an intervention with the poor performer in order to address their lack of contribution to the group.
 The remainder of the group will decide if their reason/excuse is legitimate or understandable.
 If so, the conflict is resolved.
 If not, the team will reassign the work and course staff will be notified of the incident.